Java Heat: Production

-On October 28, The Jakarta Post revealed that Mickey Rourke, Tio Pakusadewo, Atiqah Hasiholan and Frans Tumbuan had all been selected to appear in the film.
-The film location mainly took place in Yogyakarta and Central Java, Indonesia.
-The scenes were filmed at some notable landmarks, such as Borobudur and Sewu temple, Taman Sari underground corridors, Tugu monument and the Yogyakarta Sultan's Palace.
+On October 28, The Jakarta Post revealed that Mickey Rourke, Tio Pakusadewo, Atiqah Hasiholan, and Frans Tumbuan had all been selected to appear in the film.
+The film was mainly filmed in Yogyakarta and Central Java, Indonesia.
+Scenes were filmed at notable landmarks, such as Borobudur and Sewu temple, Taman Sari underground corridors, Tugu monument and the Yogyakarta Sultan's Palace.

-The film was screened at the Dallas International Film Festival on April 4, 2013 then at the Taormina Film Fest on June 15–22.
+The film was screened at the Dallas International Film Festival on April 4, 2013, then at the Taormina Film Fest on June 15–22.

 Reception

 Box office

 Java Heat has grossed $1,061 in the United States and Canada, and $188,678 in other territories, for a worldwide total of $189,739, against a production budget of $15 million.

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 8% based on 13 reviews, and an average rating of 3.3/10.
-On Metacritic, the film has a weighted average score of 35 out of 100, based on 8 critics, indicating "generally unfavorable reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 7% based on 14 reviews, and an average rating of 3.3/10.
+On Metacritic, the film has a weighted average score of 35 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.

 Resty Woro Yuniar of Wall Street Journal: Southeast Asia gave the film three and a half stars out of 5, writing "while the plot is predictable, the movie does give a viewer a good feel [of Indonesia]" and notes "the movie does a fairly good job of capturing Indonesian traditions."

 Jeff Bounds from Dallas Business Journal noted that the "lighting, the special effects, and the cinematography" looked like it came straight out of Hollywood rather than Indonesia.